AbdulRehmanAntall/Space-Invaders-C-plus-plus-/README.md

 # Space-Invaders-C-plus-plus-
 Space Invaders is a console-based shooting game where you control a spaceship, eliminate waves of descending aliens, and protect Earth.
 Use arrow keys to move and Shift to shoot.
 Choose difficulty levels, save progress, and compete for high scores.
 Fast-paced, fun, and challenging!
-# Space Invaders - Programming Fundamentals Final Project

 ## 🧑‍💻 Developed By:
-- Abdul Rehman Antall (23L-0605)
+- Abdul Rehman Antall
-- Khadija Fatima (23L-0976)
+- Khadija Fatima

 ---